Columbia Spousal Support/Alimony Lawyer

 There is a difference between uneven and unconscionable.
 Only the latter supports income-redistribution alimony payments.

 For the most part, any alimony award may be modified based on some or all of the factors discussed below.

 To help the judge determine the appropriate type of alimony, as well as the amount and duration of payments, the law lists a number of factors.
 Some of them include:

 - Relative age and health of the parties,

 - Economic and noneconomic contributions to the relationship,

 Agreements between the parties may be the most important factor.
 Most Howard County judges uphold spousal support agreements as long as they are not entirely one-sided and each spouse had an equal voice in the process.

 Join With an Assertive Columbia Spousal Support/Alimony Lawyer

 Most Maryland divorce decrees include some form of alimony payments.
-For a free consultation with an experienced family law attorney in Columbia, contact the Law Offices of Todd K. Mohink, P.A.
+For a free consultation with an experienced family law attorney in Howard County, contact the Law Offices of Todd K. Mohink, P.A.
 After-hours visits are available.